 Service File Goal TCP-port Network service zenNetSrv.exe Runtime communication.
 1100 Transport service zenSysSrv.exe Data transfer by means of Remote Transport (Editor).
-1101 zenon Web Server zenWebSrv.exe On-site logging machine between web client and Runtime 1102
+1101 zenon Web Server zenWebSrv.exe On-site logging machine between zenon Web client and Runtime 1102

 Port numbers can be amended individually by means of the Listening ports tab in the Startup Tool.
-Note in this case that all devices affected must be amended.
+In this case, the measuring range must be adapted manually!

-You can find further information in the Tools manual in the Startup Tool chapter.
+You can find further information in the Tools manual, in the Startup Tool chapter.